Things Can Only Get Better (D:Ream song): Background and release

 Peter Cunnah's inspiration for the song came while living in London following his previous group's breakup, working an office job and being told by a co-worker, "Don't worry.
 Things can only get better."
 Cunnah soon after started work on the track but did not complete it.

 Two years later, after Cunnah started D:Ream, he resumed work on the track, alongside producer Tom Frederikse.
 While the initial version of the track was an instrumental with a reggae break, the final version of the track was described as sounding like a "stadium full of people singing".
 The single was released in January 1993.

-In 1994, the song was remixed, selling 600,000 copies and spending four weeks at number one on the UK Singles Chart.
-The single also reached the top 10 in eight other countries.
-The Labour Party's central use of the song in their successful 1997 campaign led the song to appear on the UK Singles Chart for a third time.